 Once you've made the required changes, you must mark each item as fixed in order to resubmit your course for review.
-When all fixes have been addressed, click Resubmit for Review at the bottom of the feedback page.

 To mark a request as fixed, click on Mark as Fixed on the right hand side.
 If you need to undo this, click on Unmark as Fixed and the entry section will reappear.

-Once each request is marked as fixed then the Resubmit for Review icon at the bottom right of the page will turn red.
+Once each request is marked as fixed then the Resubmit for Review icon at the bottom right of the page will turn color.
 You can resend your course to the review team by clicking on the icon.